nikos-Gk/dialogue-quality-measures/README.md

 # Informativeness
 ## calculate_informativeness_conversation: Informativeness Analysis (Discussion-Level)

 This module evaluates the informativeness of a discussion using OpenAI's language models or a locally hosted Llama model (Zhang et al., 2024).
 It estimates how much relevant, useful, and novel information is conveyed by the participants throughout the discussion.
-The model assigns an informativeness score to the entire discussion on a 1-to-5 scale, where:
+The model assigns an informativeness score (integer) to the entire discussion on a 1-to-5 scale, where:

 - **1** – Low informativeness (vague, repetitive, or off-topic discussion)
 - **5** – High informativeness (substantive, relevant, and information-rich discussion)